tandav/pipe21/README.md

 ## Basic version
 just copy-paste it!

-This are the most frequently used operators.
-It's often easier to copypaste rather import.
+Most frequently used operators.
+It's often easier to copypaste than import.

 ```py
 class B: